A catalogue of Western manuscripts at the Bodleian Libraries and selected Oxford colleges

 Binding

-15th century, Italian (as MS.): wood boards, narrow inside bevel outlined in blind lines; shiny brown leather, blind-tooled with lines, stamps and strapwork decoration, spine lost; traces of two strap-and-pin fastenings, with straps of red textile running from fore-edge of front board to large metal pins with quatrefoil-shaped bases more than halfway across back cover, all lost; edges gilt, gauffered with overall diamond pattern.
-Rebacked in matching leather for Bodleian, later 19th century, during temporary classification amongst ’MSS.
+15th century, Italian (as manuscript): wood boards, narrow inside bevel outlined in blind lines; shiny brown leather, blind-tooled with lines, stamps and strapwork decoration, spine lost; traces of two strap-and-pin fastenings, with straps of red textile running from fore-edge of front board to large metal pins with quatrefoil-shaped bases more than halfway across back cover, all lost; edges gilt, gauffered with overall diamond pattern.
+Rebacked in matching leather for Bodleian, later 19th century, during temporary classification amongst 'MSS.
 Miscell.
-Liturg.’ (c.
+Liturg.' (c.
 1877–1887?).
-143 × c.
-100 × c.
-62 mm. (book closed).
+De Marinis (Florence 1960), III no. 3065, assigns the binding to Venice

 History